 SC14 noted that no stock assessments were conducted for North Pacific albacore in 2018.
 Therefore, the stock status descriptions from SC13 are still current for North Pacific albacore.
-Updated information on catches was not compiled for and reviewed by SC14.
+Updated information on catches was not compiled for and reviewed by SC14. [adopted]